sabadinfelipe/DHsort/README.md

 `git clone https://github.com/sabadinfelipe/haplosort.git`

-2. Into `image` directory, there are 60 seed image examples (30 haploids and 30 diploida).
+2. Into `dataset` directory, there are 60 seed image examples (30 haploids and 30 diploida).
 To predict them, run the following code:

 `python3 haplosort.py`